Jack the Ripper: Investigation

 The vast majority of the City of London Police files relating to their investigation into the Whitechapel murders were destroyed in the Blitz.
 The surviving Metropolitan Police files allow a detailed view of investigative procedures in the Victorian era.
 A large team of policemen conducted house-to-house inquiries throughout Whitechapel.
 Forensic material was collected and examined.
 Suspects were identified, traced, and either examined more closely or eliminated from the inquiry.
 Modern police work follows the same pattern.
 More than 2,000 people were interviewed, "upwards of 300" people were investigated, and 80 people were detained.
 Following the murders of Stride and Eddowes, the Commissioner of the City Police, Sir James Fraser, offered a reward of £500 for the arrest of the Ripper.

 The investigation was initially conducted by the Metropolitan Police Whitechapel (H) Division Criminal Investigation Department (CID) headed by Detective Inspector Edmund Reid.
 After the murder of Nichols, Detective Inspectors Frederick Abberline, Henry Moore, and Walter Andrews were sent from Central Office at Scotland Yard to assist.
-The City of London Police were involved under Detective Inspector James McWilliam after the Eddowes murder, which occurred within the City of London.
+The City Police were involved under Detective Inspector James McWilliam after the Eddowes murder, which occurred within the City of London.
 The overall direction of the murder enquiries was hampered by the fact that the newly appointed head of the CID, Assistant Commissioner Robert Anderson, was on leave in Switzerland between 7 September and 6 October, during the time when Chapman, Stride, and Eddowes were killed.
 This prompted Colonel Sir Charles Warren, the Commissioner of the Metropolitan Police, to appoint Chief Inspector Donald Swanson to coordinate the enquiry from Scotland Yard.

 Butchers, slaughterers, surgeons, and physicians were suspected because of the manner of the mutilations.
 A surviving note from Major Henry Smith, Acting Commissioner of the City Police, indicates that the alibis of local butchers and slaughterers were investigated, with the result that they were eliminated from the inquiry.
 A report from Inspector Swanson to the Home Office confirms that 76 butchers and slaughterers were visited, and that the inquiry encompassed all their employees for the previous six months.
 Some contemporaneous figures, including Queen Victoria, thought the pattern of the murders indicated that the culprit was a butcher or cattle drover on one of the cattle boats that plied between London and mainland Europe.
 Whitechapel was close to the London Docks, and usually such boats docked on Thursday or Friday and departed on Saturday or Sunday.
 The cattle boats were examined but the dates of the murders did not coincide with a single boat's movements and the transfer of a crewman between boats was also ruled out.

 "Blind man's buff": Punch cartoon by John Tenniel (22 September 1888) criticising the police's alleged incompetence.
 The failure of the police to capture the killer reinforced the attitude held by radicals that the police were inept and mismanaged.